UPPS 04.01.05 - Network Use Policy

 User – an individual who utilizes an information technology device or service.

 University Network – the data and communications infrastructure at Texas State.
 It includes the campus backbone, various local area networks (such as the ResNet), and all equipment connected to those networks.
 It includes the wired and wireless networks.

 Wireless Network – that part of the university network infrastructure that uses electromagnetic waves (per IEEE 802.11 standards) instead of copper or fiber optic cable to connect computing and communication devices to the rest of the university network and beyond.

 All devices connected to the Texas State network (wired or wireless) must support the university mission.
 The integrity, security, and proper operation of the university network require an orderly assignment of network addresses and the correct configuration of devices attached to the network.
 Network access, performance, and security are put at risk when devices are introduced into the network environment without appropriate coordination.
-To mitigate this risk, Technology Resources shall manage all connections to the university network with due consideration for accessibility, performance, privacy, and security.
+To mitigate this risk, Technology Resources will manage all connections to the university network with due consideration for accessibility, performance, privacy, and security.

-Technology Resources shall coordinate the connection and network address assignment of any and all devices on the university network.
+Technology Resources will coordinate the connection and network address assignment of any and all devices on the university network.
 Other departments and individual users may not install, alter, extend, or re-transmit network services in any way.
 Departments and individual users are prohibited from attaching or contracting with a vendor to attach equipment such as routers, switches, hubs, firewall appliances, wireless access points, virtual private network (VPN) servers, network address translators, proxy servers, and dial-up servers to the university network without prior authorization from Technology Resources.
 Technology Resources may disconnect and confiscate any unauthorized network device, including wireless routers and access points.
-Personal software firewalls are permitted, as are printers, scanners, and similar peripheral devices if directly connected as a slave device to a desktop or notebook computer.
+Personal software firewalls are permitted, as are printers, scanners, and similar peripheral devices if directly connected as a peripheral device to a desktop or notebook computer.
 Technology Resources reserves the right to monitor and audit individual devices, systems, and general network traffic to ensure compliance with this and other university policies.